 Parking for the lagoons is available nearby from sunrise to sunset on a first-come-first-serve basis.

-Best places to stay on Oahu for sightseeing
+Best places to stay for sightseeing

 If you’re looking to explore other areas of Oahu in-depth, there are also clusters of accommodations on the North Shore, Leeward Coast, and Windward Coast.